 - Some people are allergic or uncomfortable to wear contact lenses or other options, and in such instances, they can only enjoy the underwater with their own glasses.

 - Regardless of the concerns associated with using prescription glasses underwater, they can be safely used if you are only snorkeling around a cave or shallow waters, where there isn’t too much pressure on your face mask.

 - Eyeglasses may not be an option underwater due to the difference of index of refraction between water and air – different lenses have varying indexes of retraction.

 - Chlorine, heat, sweat and sunscreen can collectively be bad for the glasses, and hence the vision.
 You will need to thoroughly rinse and clean your glasses regularly upon each use with soap and water.

 - The earpieces or frame of your glasses can potentially break the mask’s seal and allow the water to seep inside.
 The glasses are meant to sit at a specific distance you’re your eyes and this may not always be possible as the mask may push or pull the frame, causing imbalance of vision and discomfort.

 - It is said that anyone who has a 20/20 visual acuity above water may find it practically hard to see under water.
-Unless you wear corrective lenses or use any other option, those who are near sighted, far sighted or have astigmatism for instance, may not be able to see clearly under water with the complications associated with prescription glasses within a mask.
+Unless you wear corrective lenses or use any other option, those who are near sighted, far sighted or have astigmatism for instance, may not be able to see clearly under water with the complications associated with glasses within a mask.

 One thing is for certain.
 You need to see the underwater clearly whilst snorkeling otherwise it defeats the purpose of the activity and may not even be safe.
 The last thing you need is to find yourself in a dark hole when you go underwater!
-Let us consider some of the options that present you an alternative to wearing prescription glasses under the mask.
+Let us consider some of the options that present you with an alternative to wearing prescription glasses under the mask.

-Prescription Snorkel Mask
+Prescription Snorkel Masks